 “There is good news in that businesses and their people have woken up to cyber security, however, they need to actually support their words with real action.
 Currently, cyber threats are seen as just as IT’s problem, rather than a business-wide issue and responsibility, despite the risks and opportunities it presents.”

-The University of Oxford’s David Shrier, Programme Director for Oxford Cyber Futures, is available for interview.
+Interviews: The University of Oxford’s David Shrier, Programme Director for Oxford Cyber Security for Business Leaders, is available for interview.
 Please contact the Esme Learning team to arrange a time to speak with him.

-the AI-enabled future, meeting the need to learn new cutting-edge topics and skills at an ever increasing rate as the pace of technology change is transforming the nature of work.
-Having already pioneered the short-course, tightly engineered model of learning that has revolutionized how tier one universities deliver online classes, our founders have formed Esme Learning to reinvent learning once again.
+About Esme Learning: Esme Learning is helping executives and working professionals reinvent themselves forthe AI-enabled future, meeting the need to learn new cutting-edge topics and skills at an ever increasing rate as the pace of technology change is transforming the nature of work.
+Having already pioneered the short-course, tightly engineered model of learning that has revolutionised how tier one universities deliver online classes, our founders have formed Esme Learning to reinvent learning once again.

 Oxford Cyber Security for Business Leaders: The six-week collaborative, online programme targeting business leaders will cover critical topics in artificial intelligence, cyber security, threat analytics, data privacy and digital ethics.
 Drawing together many of the world’s foremost thought leaders from academia and industry, including University of Oxford’s David Shrier (Programme Director),Pinar Ozcan (Professor of Entrepreneurship and Innovation), Luciano Floridi (Professor of Philosophy and Ethics of Information), Ivan Martinovic (Professor of Computer Science), Martin Schmalz (Associate Professor of Finance), Andrew White (Associate Dean of Executive Education) and Alex ‘Sandy’ Pentland (Visiting Professor).